Epigenome: Methylation in embryos

 It was revealed by immunostaining experiments that in human preimplantation embryos there is a global DNA demethylation process.
 After fertilisation, the DNA methylation level decreases sharply in the early pronuclei.
 This is a consequence of active DNA demethylation at this stage.
-But global demethylation is not an irreversible process, in fact de novo methylation occurring from the early to mid-pronuclear stage and from the 4-cell to the 8-cell stage.
+But global demethylation is not an irreversible process; in fact, de novo methylation occurs from the early to mid-pronuclear stage and from the 4-cell to the 8-cell stage.

 The percentage of DNA methylation is different in oocytes and in sperm: the mature oocyte has an intermediate level of DNA methylation (72%), instead the sperm has high level of DNA methylation (86%).
 Demethylation in paternal genome occurs quickly after fertilisation, whereas the maternal genome is quite resistant at the demethylation process at this stage.
 Maternal different methylated regions (DMRs) are more resistant to the preimplantation demethylation wave.

 CpG methylation is similar in germinal vesicle (GV) stage, intermediate metaphase I (MI) stage and mature metaphase II (MII) stage.
 Non-CpG methylation continues to accumulate in these stages.

 Chromatin accessibility in germline was evaluated by different approaches, like scATAC-seq and sciATAC-seq, scCOOL-seq, scNOMe-seq and scDNase-seq.
 Stage-specific proximal and distal regions with accessible chromatin regions were identified.
 Global chromatin accessibility is found to gradually decrease from the zygote to the 8-cell stage and then increase.
 Parental allele-specific analysis shows that paternal genome becomes more open than the maternal genome from the late zygote stage to the 4-cell stage, which may reflect decondensation of the paternal genome with replacement of protamines by histones.